Bear weight

 The garden chair sat unfolded in the eye of the mid-morning sun.

 It longed to bear someone’s weight.
-The youngest, limbs tucked in, podgy fists pattering against its arm.
+The youngest, cross-legged, driving toy cars round its frame.
 Or the older one, sprawling, giggling, impossible to contain.
-Or the dad, settling with the weekend paper.
+Or the dad, slowly settling with the weekend paper.
 Or the mum, back curved gently, coffee in hand.
 Decaf.
 She was expecting again.

 But they were all still inside.